Spring Student Leadership Conference

 Saturday, February 19, 2022 Heading link

-The theme for the Spring 2022 conference is And Still I Rise: Leadership Skills for Resiliency and Change.
-Workshops and keynotes at this year’s conference will focus on topics around flexibility, transition, and being a rockstar leader.
+The theme for the Spring 2022 conference was And Still I Rise: Leadership Skills for Resiliency and Change.
+Workshops and keynotes at the conference focused on topics around flexibility, transition, and being a rockstar leader.

 Conference Schedule Heading link

 10:45am – Opening Keynote: David Stovall, UIC Professor of Black Studies and Criminology, Law, and Justice

 **11:30am-2:30pm – Professional Headshot Photography offered for interested attendees**